tevino/abool/README.md

 cond.UnSet()            // Sets to false
 cond.IsNotSet()         // Returns true
-cond.SetTo(any)         // Sets to whatever you want cond.SetToIf(new, old)  // Sets to `new` only if the Boolean matches the `old`, returns whether succeeded
+cond.SetTo(any)         // Sets to whatever you want cond.SetToIf(old, new)  // Sets to `new` only if the Boolean matches the `old`, returns whether succeeded

 // embedding